hfelix3/APIProject1/README.md

 # Book Search and Buy

+We are implementing two different API endpoints.
+First we're using OPENLIBRARY.ORG to search for books.
+This search is wide open, so it does title, author, subject, series, etc.  We are not forcing you to select individual search APIs

+((Insert screenshot))

+The second API we are using is BOOKSRUN.COM.
+This is only using the ISBN to pull a few bits of data.
+Can we purchase this book directly, can we rent it, at what prices, etc.  Additionally if you can purchase it we will include a link to purchase through an affiliate link

+((Insert screenshot))

+Upon clicking the search button the whole list of items is redrawn.

+When returning to the page, it will re-initialize your search.

 ## User Story

 As a Book Search and Buy user I want to be able to search books by their title, and easily purchase the book through an online retailer